How to buy Nike shares (NKE)

 In a similar visionary move, its investment in e-commerce prior to 2020 paid off as the COVID-19 pandemic forced sales to move online.
 Nike also saw a huge increase in the number of sign ups to its fitness apps, which proved fertile ground to boost those same direct to consumer sales numbers.
 A combination of all those positives saw Nike hitting record highs around $140 after the pandemic, even with a significant fall in in-store sales in the aftermath.

-Is it a good time to buy NKE shares now?
+Is it a good time to buy Nike shares now?

 Nike is positioning itself to try to cut out the middleman and sell direct to customers rather than as a wholesaler.
-The pandemic accelerated this move, caused a steep rise in users of its mobile apps as well as a hike in digital sales.
+The pandemic accelerated this move by prompting a steep rise in use of its mobile apps and a corresponding hike in digital sales.
 Nike executives want to make digital sales 50% of its revenue and double its direct to consumer sales.
 Tracking both would be a way of judging whether its transition is succeeding.

 Nike also has a strong global market that should protect it from usual market tribulations.
 It is especially big in China and that market offers plenty of opportunity, both for direct sales and because it has seen significant digital sales growth already.
 A note of caution is that Geopolitics between the US and China has caused Nike a few problems in the past, something to note as its reliance on the Chinese market grows.